Learning Reasoning World Models for Parallel Code: PCWM: Parallel-Code World Model

 \textbf{Exploration Challenge.} A key challenge in the above pipeline is ensuring sufficient exploration during both problem generation and candidate-code generation.
 If sampled problems are overly concentrated in a narrow domain, the resulting world model will also be narrow in its capability.
 Similarly, it is important to obtain diverse candidate code implementations for each problem to expose distinct parallelization strategies.
 In this work, we address this by enlisting 10 domains relevant for parallel programming, defining 8 seed problems per domain, and prompting an LLM to create 20 variants of each seed problem.
 For generating code candidates, we prompt the LLM to produce 4 implementations per problem that are distinct from one another in their parallelization strategies.
 In our setup, we use a strong model, i.e., \texttt{GPT-4o}, for problem and harness generation.
 For candidate parallel-code generation, we use a zoo of open-weight models to improve code diversity: \texttt{Llama-3.3-70B}, \texttt{Llama-3.1-8B}, \texttt{Gemma-3-27B}, and \texttt{Phi-4}.
 Furthermore, we take OpenMP to be our parallelism framework.

-\textbf{Tool Outcome and Hindsight CoT Generation.} We then run each candidate code $\bx_\texttt{code}$ using its harness while applying the desired toolchain to obtain the tool outcome $\by$.
+\textbf{Tool Outcome and CoT Generation.} We then run each candidate code $\bx_\texttt{code}$ using its harness while applying the desired toolchain to obtain the tool outcome $\by$.
 In this work, we consider two tools: \textit{ThreadSanitizer} and \textit{Caliper} that we discuss in more detail in Section~\ref{sec:tools}.
 Given the candidate code $\bx_\texttt{code}$ and its observed tool outcome $\by$, we sample a chain of thought $\bz$ to serve as a reasoning trace for world-model learning.
 This process can be described as follows:

 Here, $\bc_{\texttt{cot}}$ denotes the prompt used for CoT synthesis.
 All prompts are provided in Appendix~\ref{app:prompts}.
-There are two points worth mentioning regarding this hindsight CoT generation: \emph{(1)} In designing the prompt $\bc_{\texttt{cot}}$, one should explicitly instruct the teacher that the outcome is not a foregone fact to analyze, but a target to be reached by reasoning forward causally from the code to the observed outcome. \emph{(2)} When sampling CoTs from a teacher model \textit{a priori} without showing the outcome, the generated CoTs can deviate from reaching the true outcome, e.g., when the teacher model is weak on that tool behavior.
-As such, conditioning CoT synthesis on observed outcomes $\by$ guides the CoTs towards trajectories that are consistent with the correct tool outcome.
-In our experiments, we compare two teacher models: \texttt{QwQ-32B} and \texttt{GPT-OSS-20B}; and evaluate their usefulness as generators of hindsight CoTs for world-model learning.
+In designing the prompt $\bc_{\texttt{cot}}$, we instruct the teacher that the provided outcome $\by$ is not a foregone fact to analyze, but a target to be reached by reasoning forward causally from the code $\bx_\texttt{code}$ to the observed outcome.
+In our experiments, we compare two teacher models: \texttt{QwQ-32B} and \texttt{GPT-OSS-20B}; and evaluate their usefulness as generators of CoTs for world-model learning.

 \textbf{Dataset.} By repeating the above pipeline across many sampled problems, multiple candidate codes per problem, tool executions, and multiple CoT samples, we collect a large set of training tuples $\cD = \{(\bx_\texttt{code}, \bz, \by)\}$.
 Concretely, each tuple contains a candidate code $\bx_\texttt{code}$, its tool outcome $\by$, and a corresponding CoT $\bz$.
 In this work, we collect 27K data samples for each tool we consider for conducting reasoning post-training.